 Having the opportunity to travel the world is an amazing thing.
 You spend months, possibly years planning where you want to go, what you want to see and how you’re going to get there.
 As a traveller, you want to cram in as much as possible, and make the most of your time on the road.
 Make as many memories as possible and stuffing as many experiences as you can into your already bursting itinerary.

 However, when you’re out and about absorbing new cultures and enjoying new experiences, it’s quite common for travellers to neglect themselves.
 This is when stress, fatigue and even illness can creep in.
 Potentially ruining the rest of your trip.
 Here I’ve written down my top 4 ways you can practice self-care whilst travelling.

-And remember, always ensure you that travel insurance in place before you travel!
-Uninsured medical evacuations can cost upwards of $50,000!
+And remember, always ensure that you have travel insurance in place before you travel!
+Uninsured medical evacuations can cost upwards of £50,000!
 Not a position you want to find yourself in.
 Make sure you have a policy in place before you leave.